The first six weeks

 Better Health Channel – First weeks after birth

-Pregnancy Birth & Baby – After the birth – your body
+Pregnancy Birth & Baby – After the birth –Mum’s first few days after giving birth

 Raising children Network – Recovery after birth – in pictures